Bishop Peter Joseph Jugis is a native of Charlotte, N.C., and is the fourth Bishop of the Diocese of Charlotte.

 Bishop Jugis was baptized at St. Ann Catholic Church in Charlotte in 1957 by Monsignor Michael J. Begley, who would later become the first bishop of the newly formed Diocese of Charlotte in 1972.

-He was ordained to the priesthood on June 12, 1983, by Pope (now Saint) John Paul II in St. Peter’s Basilica in Rome.
+He was ordained to the priesthood on June 12, 1983, by Pope Saint John Paul II in St. Peter’s Basilica in Rome.

 Bishop Jugis earned additional degrees in canon law after his ordination.
-The Pontifical Gregorian University awarded him a licentiate in1984.
+The Pontifical Gregorian University awarded him a licentiate in Canon Law (JCL) in 1984.
 In 1993 he received his doctorate in canon law (JCD) from The Catholic University of America in Washington, D.C.

 In addition to serving as the judicial vicar of the Diocese of Charlotte before being ordained as bishop, he carried out pastoral duties at:

 - St. Leo the Great Catholic Church, Winston-Salem, NC